wjiayis/NUS-BT1101-SampleCode/[SC]-Descriptive-Analytics/[SC]-Sampling-and-Estimation/[HF]-Prediction-Interval_Proportion.md

 calculate.PredictionInterval(mtcars$cyl, # dataset_variable
                              0.95) # confidence.decimal
 ```
-4. Optional Arguments to Override the helper function's test for normality.
+4. Optional Arguments to override the helper function's test for normality.
 (If you wish to include it, edit the rhs of `=` and add them at the back of your input.)
 ```
 #                             is_normal = "TO BE DETERMINED" ----- TRUE / FALSE
 ```